Ductmate Industries

 Posted on November 9, 2012 by Ductmate Industries

 The North Shore Marine Transfer Station is located in College Point near New York City and LaGuardia Airport.
-It is expected to open in the spring of 2013 and will haul about 3,000 tons of garbage from Queens borough by barge to landfills each day.
+It is expected to open in the spring of 2013 and will transport approximately 3,000 tons of garbage from the Queens borough by barge to landfills each day.

 The facility is enclosed to limit bird attraction, which can be very detrimental to airplane traffic at nearby LaGuardia Airport.
-It was birds after all that were sucked into both engines of Capt.
-Chesley “Sully” Sullenberger’s airplane causing him to ditch in the East River.
+It was the birds, after all, that were sucked into both engines of Capt.
+Chesley “Sully” Sullenberger’s airplane caused him to ditch in the East River.
 The North Shore transfer station is only 735 yards from one of LaGuardia’s runways.

-The spiral duct manufacturer on the projects is Southern Tier Custom Fabrication located in Elmira, NY.
-Sothern Tier has been a loyal user of Ductmate® products for many years, especially the Spiralmate® spiral duct connector.
+The spiral duct manufacturer on the project is Southern Tier Custom Fabrication, located in Elmira, New York.
+Southern Tier has been a loyal user of Ductmate products for many years, especially the Spiralmate® round duct connector system.
+Southern Tier Vice President Ian Morrell is very proud of the company’s relationship with Ductmate.

-Stainless steel is also very expensive, almost five times that of regular steel, and Morrell said it’s important the spiral ducting installs correctly and without any damage.
+Stainless steel is also very expensive, almost five times that of regular steel, and Morrell emphasized that the spiral ducting must be installed correctly and without any damage.

-Morrell said Ductmate offers their Spiralmate in a variety of materials that include galvannealed, aluminized, 304 stainless, 316 stainless and PVC coated.
-In addition, the Spiralmate has a sealing mastic in the pocket of the flange that eliminates the need to manually add sealant during assembly.
-Ductmate guarantees the flange will seal from 18’’ positive to 10’’ negative WG.
+Morrell said Ductmate offers its Spiralmate in a variety of materials, including galvannealed, aluminized, 304 stainless, 316 stainless, and PVC-coated.
+Additionally, the Spiralmate features a sealing mastic in the pocket of the flange, eliminating the need for manual sealant application during assembly.
+Ductmate guarantees the flange will seal from 18’’ positive to 10’’ negative w.g.
 The mastic is non-hardening and non-drying and will not crack when transported to the shop site by truck.

-The sheet metal contractor on the project is Delta Sheet Metal Corporation located in Long Island City, NY.
-Delta is part of P. J. Mechanical Corp a mechanical contractor founded in 1971 and serving the greater New York City real estate market.
+The sheet metal contractor on the project is Delta Sheet Metal Corporation, located in Long Island City, NY.
+Delta is part of PJ Mechanical, a mechanical contractor founded in 1971 that serves the greater New York City real estate market.

-Jacob Pierides, Senior Project Manager for Delta Sheet Metal, commented that the installation was different from the typical spiral projects.
+Delta Sheet Metal Senior Project Manager Jacob Pierides noted that the installation differed from typical spiral projects.

-The facility requires constant ventilation due to the refuse odor and exhaust gases from the trucks.
-Because of the volume of ventilation required, the facility has 28 fans with 18 located in the mezzanine level.
+The facility requires constant ventilation due to the unpleasant odor of refuse and exhaust gases from the trucks.
+Due to the high volume of ventilation required, the facility features 28 fans, with 18 located on the mezzanine level.
 These 18 fans are all connected to the spiral ducting with runs along the station ceiling.

 The highest point in the trash facility is 62’, making the installation rather treacherous at times!
-For ductwork 42” or less in diameter, Pierides said the sections were manufactured 10’ lengths.
-Ductwork above 42” in diameter was manufactured in 5’ long sections.
+For ductwork 42” or less in diameter, Pierides said the sections were manufactured in 10-foot lengths.
+Ductwork above 42” in diameter was manufactured in 5 long sections.
 All sections were assembled piece by piece in the air.

-“Spiralmate made it easier to connect spiral ductwork 60 feet up in the air,” mentioned Pierides.
-“The one bolt closure band accelerates installation time in the field compared to bolting the flanges together.
+“Spiralmate made it easier to connect spiral ductwork 60 feet up in the air,” Pierides mentioned.
+“The one-bolt closure band accelerates installation time in the field compared to bolting the flanges together.
 Using Spiralmate connections helped with the production and quality of the spiral ductwork installation.”

-Pierides also concluded the Spiralmate duct connectors helped the spiral ducting maintain its shape.
+Pierides also concluded that the Spiralmate duct connectors helped maintain the spiral ducting’s shape.
 Using Spiralmate connections made the installation of the spiral ducts on this project possible.
-It allowed for the spiral duct to maintain its shape after installation by adding rigidity to the overall structural product.
+It allowed the spiral duct to maintain its shape after installation by adding rigidity to the overall structural product.

 Read More